 Pro: You have more control over the process.

 Most living-donor transplants happen between family members or close friends.
-If you know someone who is willing and able to give you part of his liver, you may be able to get a transplant more quickly than you would if you have to wait until a liver becomes available from a donor who has died.
+If you know someone who is willing and able to give you part of their liver, you may be able to get a transplant more quickly than you would if you have to wait until a liver becomes available from a donor who has died.
 That often means you get your surgery done before you get extremely sick from your liver disease.

 Getting a new liver from someone you know also gives you more say over when you schedule your surgery.
 You and your donor will have a chance to figure out when an operation fits best into both of your lives.